rudolffu/qsofitmore/dev_guide.md

 - Flux units: expected in 1e-17 erg/s/cm^2/Å. Multiply raw erg/s/cm^2/Å by 1e17.
 - External data: dust maps are not bundled; fetch locally and configure `dustmaps` data dir.
 - Performance: Monte Carlo estimation can be expensive; keep defaults conservative in tests.
+When lmfit is the active backend, MC draws reuse the lmfit optimizer directly for both continuum and line fits.
 - Examples: notebooks in `qsofitmore/examples/` demonstrate end-to-end usage; outputs are included for reference.

 ## Release Checklist